paranoid-android12/binary-coven/CHALLENGE_GRID_SYSTEM.md

       {"x": 12, "y": 8}
     ],
     "activate": true
+  },
+  "requirement": {
+    "type": "challenge_completion",
+    "challengePositions": [
+      {"x": 10, "y": 8},
+      {"x": 11, "y": 8},
+      {"x": 12, "y": 8}
+    ],
+    "description": "Plant and grow wheat on all Challenge Grid tiles" }
 }
-}
 ```

 ### Properties:

+**Challenge Grids:**
 - `challengeGrids.positions` - Array of grid positions to activate/deactivate
 - `challengeGrids.activate` - `true` to activate, `false` to deactivate

+**Challenge Completion Requirement:**
+- `requirement.type` - Set to `"challenge_completion"` for success condition tracking
+- `requirement.challengePositions` - Array of positions that must have fully-grown wheat
+- `requirement.description` - Description shown to player

+### Success Conditions:

+The `challenge_completion` requirement type checks if all specified positions have:
+1. A farmland grid tile
+2. Status set to `'ready'`
+3. `isGrown` flag is `true`
+4. `plantType` is `'wheat'`

+This ensures players must successfully plant, wait for growth, and have fully mature wheat crops on all tiles.

+### Progress Tracking:

+The system automatically displays:
+- Real-time progress counter in dialogue box: "🌾 Progress: X / Y wheat plants grown"
+- Progress indicator in task overlay when dialogue is hidden
+- Visual feedback when requirement is met (green checkmark)

 ### Automatic Cleanup: